oehme/xtend-junit/README.md

 xtend-junit
 ===========

-Makes JUnit testing even simpler with Xtend.
+This project shows how [Xtend](https://xtend-lang.org)'s Active Annotations can be used to enhance tooling for a specific framework.
+It solves most of the things that I did not like about Junit 4.
+Most of these issues will be fixed in the new Junit Lambda project, so I won't put much more work into this one.

 See the [examples](https://github.com/oehme/xtend-junit/tree/master/xtend-junit-examples/src/test/java) or read on for more details.

 ```groovy
 testCompile 'com.github.oehme.xtend:xtend-junit:$version'